 In short, no. Wasabi does offer up to 1 TB of storage for free for up to 30 days for new trial customers.
-During this 30 day trial period, there is no charge for storage or egress downloads.
+During this 30 day trial period, there is no charge for usage.
 After the 30 day trial period (or at any point during the 30 day trial period), a Wasabi user can enter in a credit card to remove the 1 TB limit and continue using Wasabi as a paid subscriber.
-Once a user enters in a credit card and becomes a paid subscriber, all storage and egress download charges become billable from the date the credit card was submitted.
+Once a user enters in a credit card and becomes a paid subscriber, all usage charges become billable from the date the credit card was submitted.

 Articles in this section